arduino/docs-content/content/tutorials/generic/cloud-business-voucher-redeem/cloud-business-voucher-redeem.md

 ## Arduino Cloud for Business Voucher

 The __Arduino Cloud for Business Voucher__ grants the holder a one-time redemption opportunity for a trial-period subscription plan to the Arduino Cloud for Business.

-***The voucher must be redeemed within one year from the date of receipt.
-It is non-transferable and can only be used by the original recipient.
-The voucher is valid specifically for the software type specified on it.***

-This tool will speed up the creation and management of your projects by using cutting-edge technology.

 ## Voucher Activation Code